JRamonMC/phone-catalog/README.md

 # phone-catalog

 This is a fullstack project made with Node and React.
 Technologies such as MongoDB, Jest and Bootstrap have also been used.
+More info in https://www.notion.so/Jose-Ramon-Some-thoughts-about-the-project-d170f61002f3455c9061c6a4c128ee3c

 ## Installation